NishikantS578/dns-server/README.md

-# dns-server
-A simple dns server implementation
+A simple implementatin of dns server.